-We will review this policy regularly—at least annually.
+We will review this policy regularly, which we aim to do annually.
 We will provide information and/or training on any changes we make.

 We will ensure that all managers and supervisors with responsibility for managing staff, supervising client matters and dealing with third parties are provided with the appropriate equality and diversity training.

 All staff will receive appropriate training on our equality and diversity policy including: